xsampedro/quantum3_docs/output/realtime/gameplay/web-extensions/webhooks.md

 A room is considered empty when the last active actor in the room leaves it.

-In case `IsPersistent` is set to `true`, Photon Cloud will send the `State` which is a serialized _snapshot_ of the room that contains its properties and information about the actors and cached events.
+In case `IsPersistent` is set to `true`, Photon will send the `State` which is a serialized _snapshot_ of the room that contains its properties and information about the actors and cached events.

 In this case, the `Type` of the webhook will have the `Save` value.